 –from “Harvest for the World”, by the Isley Brothers

-Veteran’s Day was November 11th; but every day is Veteran’s Day for those who have been there and back.
-Here are my top picks for films dealing with the aftermath of war.
+Today happens to be Veteran’s Day, but every day is Veteran’s Day for those who have been there and back.
+In honor of the holiday, here are my top 10 picks for films that deal with the aftermath of war.

 Americana – David Carradine and Barabara Hershey star in this unique, no-budget 1973 character study (released in 1981).
 Carradine, who also directed and co-produced, plays a Vietnam vet who drifts into a small Kansas town, and for his own enigmatic reasons, decides to restore an abandoned merry-go-round.
 The reaction from the clannish townsfolk ranges from bemused to spiteful.

 It’s part Rambo, part Billy Jack (although nowhere near as violent), and a genre curio in the sense that none of the violence depicted is perpetrated by its war-damaged protagonist.
 Carradine also composed and performed the song that plays in the closing credits.
 It’s worth noting that Americana predates Deer Hunter and Coming Home, which are generally considered the “first” narrative films to deal with Vietnam vets.